isomerpages/moe-yishunsec/_cca/Uniformed Groups/Boys’ Brigade.md

 ### Student's Quotes

-"BB has its ups and downs but involving myself with BB has taught me how to improve myself through values and leadership as chairperson."
+<em>"BB has its ups and downs but involving myself with BB has taught me how to improve myself through values and leadership as chairperson."</em>
 <div style="text-align: right;"><em>Loh Zi Xiang, Chairman</em></div>

-"Through the years, this CCA has taught me resilience, life skills and confidence in myself.
-Although there were times I found BB difficult, I pushed through and earned values and skills out of it."
+<em>"Through the years, this CCA has taught me resilience, life skills and confidence in myself.
+Although there were times I found BB difficult, I pushed through and earned values and skills out of it."</em>
 <div style="text-align: right;"><em>Aaron Tan, Vice chairman</em></div>